Emirate of Mount Lebanon: 1840–1860 Partition

+Emirate of Mount Lebanon at its greatest extent (1630) and just before partition (1841).

 Following continued animosity and fighting between the Maronites and the Druze, representatives of the European powers proposed to Sultan Abdülmecid I that the Lebanon be partitioned into Christian and Druze sections.
 The Sublime Porte was finally compelled to relinquish its plans for the direct rule of the Lebanon, and on December 7, 1842, the sultan adopted prince Metternich's proposal and asked Assad Pasha, the governor (wali) of Beirut, to divide the Mount Lebanon, into two districts: a northern district under a Christian Kaymakam and a southern district under a Druze Kaymakam, both chosen among tribal leaders.
 Both officials were to report to the governor of Sidon, who resided in Beirut.